zulhakim88/PiSun/README.md

 ### The Issues

-* It will get slower and slower as the length of PI decimals grow.
 * It is slower when trying to display when the app reaches ~100k decimal points of PI.

 ## Running the project